schwollie/ReproducePaper/experiment1/Readme.md

 # Reproduction of paper 'On the Connection Between MPNN and Graph Transformer'

-Read this if you don't want to use the jupyter notebook
+Read this if you don't want to use the jupyter notebook and instead want to run everything within your shell.

 ## Installation

-To install the required packages check setup.sh and update to your cuda version
+To install the required packages check setup.sh and update packages to your cuda version

 ```bash
 chmod +x ./setup.sh